ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/Developing Your Own/decorators.md

 # Initialisation Decorators

-[edit.data.indexes][edit.data.indexes.decorators] contains a few decorators useful for controlling and ensuring the sanity of inputs into `data indexes`.
+[pyearthtools.data.indexes][pyearthtools.data.indexes.decorators] contains a few decorators useful for controlling and ensuring the sanity of inputs into `data indexes`.

 As datasets are fairly well defined, it can be useful to limit the input range of various fields, or provide aliases for parameters to suit the various conventions used by various teams and agencies.
 These decorators are thus useful to wrap the `__init__` function of `indexes` with.

-See [decorators][edit.data.indexes.decorators] for reference.
+See [decorators][pyearthtools.data.indexes.decorators] for reference.

 ## How to use